Whenever you look up at night sky, you’re likely to see thousands of glittering stars hanging in the dark.

 9. Stars aren’t always yellow.

-Stars arrive in many different colors, from red to blue, as its appearance depends on how hot its surface is.
+Stars arrive in many different colours, from red to blue, as its appearance depends on how hot its surface is.
 Though, you’ll never find a completely green star.

 10. The Sun is actually pretty small on the star scale.